 Backtalk is usually used by a child to express their anger about a situation and maybe even to entice you to become angry too.

 - Be aware of your own facial expressions, posture, and tone of voice.
-You must remain calm and do not react in any way.
-Make sure you don’t cross your arms. – Avoid afflictions that indicate frustration, impatience, and condescension.
+You must remain calm and do not react in a negative or aggressive way.
+For example, make sure you don’t cross your arms. – avoid afflictions in your voice that indicate frustration, impatience, and condescension.

 - Keep a distance of at least 3 feet from your child.
 Everyone’s personal space varies and can increase when agitated, this distance ensures you aren’t entering their personal space.